Manon

 Manon ([manɔ̃]) is an opéra comique in five acts by Jules Massenet to a French libretto by Henri Meilhac and Philippe Gille, based on the 1731 novel L'histoire du chevalier des Grieux et de Manon Lescaut by the Abbé Prévost.
 It was first performed at the Opéra-Comique in Paris on 19 January 1884, with sets designed by Eugène Carpezat (act 1), Auguste Alfred Rubé and Philippe Chaperon (acts 2 and 3), and Jean-Baptiste Lavastre (act 4).

 Prior to Massenet's work, Halévy (Manon Lescaut, ballet, 1830) and Auber (Manon Lescaut, opéra comique, 1856) had used the subject for musical stage works.
 Massenet also wrote a one-act sequel to Manon, Le portrait de Manon (1894), involving the Chevalier des Grieux as an older man.

-The composer worked at the score of Manon at his country home outside Paris and also at a house at The Hague once occupied by Prévost himself.

 Manon is Massenet's most popular and enduring opera and, having "quickly conquered the world's stages", it has maintained an important place in the repertory since its creation.
 It is the quintessential example of the charm and vitality of the music and culture of the Parisian Belle Époque.
 In 1893 an opera by Giacomo Puccini entitled Manon Lescaut, and based on the same novel was premiered and has also become popular.

+Background

+The first theatrical adaptation of Manon Lescaut was in 1772, a comedy entitled The Virtuous Courtesan (La Courtisane vertueuse).
+The first operatic adaptation, in 1836, was not a success, but after 1853, six operas based on Manon Lescaut were produced.
+Auber's opéra-comique version Manon Lescaut of 1856 was the first in the genre with a tragic death, foreshadowing Carmen.

+According to chapter XV of Massenet's Souvenirs, visiting the librettist Henri Meilhac at his house at 30 rue Druout in the autumn of 1881, sitting in the library full of rare and valuable books, while Meilhac was writing Massenet spotted a book in the library and exclaimed "Manon", pointing to it <<...Manon, m'ecrai-je, en montrant du doigt le livre à Meilhac. >> Meilhac replied "you want Manon Lescaut" to which Massenet responded "No, Manon, just Manon" << Non, Manon, Manon tout court... >> Early drafts came within a few days.
+The composer worked at the score of Manon at his country home outside Paris and also at a house at The Hague once occupied by Prévost himself.
+During 1882, Massenet worked closely with the two librettists Gille and Meilhac, and finished the piano score in the latter part of the year, with orchestration complete by the summer of 1883.